Theatre Royal disaster: Incident

-At around 8 o'clock someone in the upper gallery dropped a lighted paper, causing a small flame.
+At around 8 pm someone in the upper gallery dropped a lighted paper, causing a small flame.
 "Fire!" was shouted and attention in the theatre quickly focused to the quickly extinguished flame.
 Members of the cast and audience implored spectators not to panic and to keep their seats.
-The victims were largely local residents of the working class neighborhoods surrounding Dunlop Street.
+The victims were largely local residents of the working-class neighborhoods surrounding Dunlop Street.